By now, the whole nation has heard of the flavor ban imposed on all flavored tobacco products sold in San Francisco.

 Greg Conley, president of the American Vaping Association, offered his take on Proposition E by stating, “It is a travesty that anti-vaping extremists would mislead SF voters into making it harder for adult smokers to quit.”

 The ban supporters leaned heavily on the idea that vape flavors and marketing materials used by the vape industry (including labels and boxes) are promoting their products to children.
-Using photos of brands that featured bright colors and designs on their labels and boxes that sometimes contained images of candy, fruit and childlike fonts, supporters were able to convince voters that an overarching ban of all flavored tobacco products was needed.
+Using photos of brands that featured bright colors and designs on their labels and boxes that sometimes contained images of sweets, fruit and childlike fonts, supporters were able to convince voters that an overarching ban of all flavored tobacco products was needed.

 On the other side, the anti-ban supporters, led in large part by R.J.
 Reynolds, used a “scorched earth” approach, focusing on the perceived similarities between the flavor ban and the prohibition of alcohol in the 1920’s.
 Critics felt that the campaign should’ve taken a more positive approach, focusing instead on telling the stories of people who’ve embraced vaping as an alternative to smoking.